 WHY KNOWLEDGE OF MUSIC THEORY IS IMPORTANT

 Recognising where your vocal range ends and starts, and in what key you sound best that is also the most comfortable for you, are very important tools in becoming a singer.
 These two skills are acquired easily if you have some knowledge music theory or play a musical instrument.
-Learning to read music and sight-sing not only gives you speed and convenience in learning songs, it also helps you gain a deeper understanding of the music you are doing, and ensures that you can discuss any issues with fellow musicians in a common language.
+Learning to read music and sight-sing not only gives you speed and convenience in learning songs, it also helps you gain a deeper understanding of the music you are doing, helps you to performing the song bettter and ensures that you can discuss any musical issues with fellow members of the ensemble.

 SINGING WRONGLY IS HARMFUL TO YOUR THROAT IN THE LONG RUN